QCAFrankBlokdijk/1701QCA-Assessment1/experiments/experiments.md

 ![Image](KE2.PNG)

-(Image from Kitronik - but mine was essentially the exact same)
+(Image from Kitronik - but mine was essentially the exact same.
+Done in Davids class)

 #### Reflection ####